-- (d) the person refuses or fails to enter into a commercial arrangement with another person. - (2) For the purposes of this Part, a person also engages in discriminatory conduct if the person organises to take any action referred to in subsection (1) or threatens to organise or take that action.
+- the person terminates a commercial arrangement with another person; or (c) - the person refuses or fails to enter into a commercial arrangement with (d) another person. - For the purposes of this Part, a person also engages in discriminatory conduct if the person organises to take any action referred to in subsection (1) or threatens to organise or take that action.

-106 What is a prohibited reason
+106-What is a prohibited reason

-Conduct referred to in section 105 is engaged in for a prohibited reason if it is engaged in because the worker or prospective worker or the person referred to in section 105(1)(c) or (d) (as the case requires):
+Conduct referred to in section 105 is engaged in for a prohibited reason if it is engaged in because the worker or prospective worker or the person referred to in section 105(1)(c) or (d) (as the case requires)-

-- (a) is, has been or proposes to be a health and safety representative or a member of a health and safety committee; or - (b) undertakes, has undertaken or proposes to undertake another role under this Act; or - (c) exercises a power or performs a function or has exercised a power or performed a function or proposes to exercise a power or perform a function as a health and safety representative or as a member of a health and safety committee; or - (d) exercises, has exercised or proposes to exercise a power under this Act or exercises, has exercised or proposes to exercise a power under this Act in a particular way; or - (e) performs, has performed or proposes to perform a function under this Act or performs, has performed or proposes to perform a function under this Act in a particular way; or - (f) refrains from, has refrained from or proposes to refrain from exercising a power or performing a function under this Act or refrains from, has refrained from or proposes to refrain from exercising a power or performing a function under this Act in a particular way; or - (g) assists or has assisted or proposes to assist, or gives or has given or proposes to give any information to any person exercising a power or performing a function under this Act; or - (h) raises or has raised or proposes to raise an issue or concern about work health and safety with: - (i) the person conducting a business or undertaking; or
+- is, has been or proposes to be a health and safety representative or a member of a health and safety committee; or - undertakes, has undertaken or proposes to undertake another role under this (b) Act: or - (c) exercises a power or performs a function or has exercised a power or performed a function or proposes to exercise a power or perform a function as a health and safety representative or as a member of a health and safety committee; or - (d) exercises, has exercised or proposes to exercise a power under this Act or exercises, has exercised or proposes to exercise a power under this Act in a particular way; or - performs, has performed or proposes to perform a function under this Act or performs, has performed or proposes to perform a function under this Act in a particular way; or - (f) refrains from, has refrained from or proposes to refrain from exercising a power or performing a function under this Act or refrains from, has refrained from or proposes to refrain from exercising a power or performing a function under this Act in a particular way; or - assists or has assisted or proposes to assist, or gives or has given or proposes (g) to give any information to any person exercising a power or performing a function under this Act; or - (h) raises or has raised or proposes to raise an issue or concern about work health and safety with - the person conducting a business or undertaking; or (i) - (ii) an inspector; or - a WHS entry permit holder; or (iii) - (iv) a health and safety representative; or - a member of a health and safety committee; or - (vi) another worker; or - any other person who has a duty under this Act in relation to the (vii) matter: or